Wild Tu Lan Cave Explorer Tour

 • Trekking clothes:

-- 2-3 quick-dry, bright, long-sleeved shirts;
+- 2-3 quick-dry, bright, long-sleeved shirts

-- 2-3 pairs of quick-dry trekking pants;
+- 2-3 pairs of long trekking pants (quick-dry)

 - 1 waterproof jacket (winter months November to March)